2026 NBA Draft Grades for Every Round 1 Pick

 Even with spotty availability and inconsistent impact, his appeal managed to rise above the red flags.
 His shotmaking is next-level, his defense is disruptive, and his dribble moves can get him out of the tightest jams.

-Of course, his explosion and on-ball creativity looked better in high school, but that doesn't mean they've disappeared from his profile.
+His explosion and on-ball creativity looked better in high school than they did in college, but that doesn't mean they've disappeared from his profile.
 Perhaps a cleaner bill of health and NBA spacing can summon those strengths again.
 If they do, he'll probably make annual pushes for All-Star and All-NBA consideration.

 If those availability concerns don't follow him to the NBA, this pick should be a home run.
 Since it's hard to say for certain they won't, we'll grade it more like an extra-base hit to the gap.